redbadger/crux/docs/src/guide/migrate-per-operation-types.md

 }
 ```

-The same applies to a non-Rust shell that wants full control over its own
+A non-Rust shell that wants full control over its own concurrency can do the
-concurrency: the emission is additive, and ignoring it costs nothing.
+same — the emission is additive, and ignoring it costs nothing — but that is the
+fallback, not the recommendation: everything the handler API gives you, a
+hand-written match has to keep right by hand, every time an operation is added.

 ---